😕How Likely Are You to Go Bald?

 How Much Does Genetics Really Matter?

-If your father or grandfather went bald early, your chances increase significantly.
-But recent studies show that your mother's side counts too, in fact, the gene for male-pattern baldness is often passed through the X chromosome, which comes from your mom.
+If your father or grandfather went bald early in life, your chances of going bald are significantly increased.
+However, recent research suggests that your mother's hair volume genes are also important.
+In fact, the gene for male pattern baldness is often passed down through your mother's X chromosome.

 While it's impossible to predict with 100% accuracy without genetic testing, your habits, history, and lifestyle choices paint a pretty clear picture.
 Whether you're destined for thick locks into your 80s or an early receding hairline, it's all part of your unique blueprint.